Brøndby Stadium: North End

 The North Stand, now known as "J. Jensen-tribunen" for sponsorship reasons, was originally known as "OBS!-tribunen".
 The lower section of the stand was constructed in 1992 as terracing, and has among fans been known as "Pølseenden" (the sausage end) due to its former major sponsor, sausage producer Steff-Houlberg.
 Fans from the away team are assigned a section on this stand, usually in the eastern part of the North Stand, separated from Brøndby's home fans.

 View over the West Stand during a 4-0 win over Esbjerg fB in July 2016.

 West Stand

 The West Stand, known as "Carlsberg-tribunen", was originally named "Frisko-tribunen" and later also "SAS-tribunen" and "Apollo-tribunen".
 The original part of the stand was completed in 1979 as the first stand of the stadium, and it has been preserved through the large expansion in 1999–2000.
-It can also accommodate a some fans in executive boxes and hospitality suites, and is the ground's main grandstand.
+It can also accommodate some fans in executive boxes and hospitality suites, and is the ground's main grandstand.